Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Proof of thm:NP

 From \eqref{eq:ugamma}, we have $\frac{1}{n} \underline{\gamma} = D + o(1)$.
 Therefore, by \eqref{eq:kappa1}, condition (ND) of \thmref{thm:chaganty} is satisfied with $s = 1 + o(1)$.
 Condition (S) of \thmref{thm:chaganty} is satisfied by condition (C) of \thmref{thm:NP}.
 Therefore, it only remains to verify condition (L) of \thmref{thm:lattice} in the one-dimensional case.
-Since $\sum_{i = 1}^n \overline{Z}_i$ is lattice with span $h$, each of $\overline{Z}_i$ is also lattice whose span is a multiple of $h$.
+Since $\sum_{i = 1}^n \overline{Z}_i$ is lattice with span $h$, each $\overline{Z}_i$ is also lattice with a span that is a multiple of $h$.
 By \cite[p.
 1687]{chagantyOneDimensional}, we have

-for every $0 < \delta \leq \frac{\pi}{h}$, where $\phi_i(\cdot)$ is the mgf of $\overline{Z}_i$.
-Since $\overline{Z}_1, \dots, \overline{Z}_n$ are i.i.d., the mgf $\phi(\cdot)$ of $\sum_{i = 1}^n \overline{Z}_i$ satisfies
+for every $0 < \delta \leq \frac{\pi}{h}$, where $\phi_i(\cdot)$ is the MGF of $\overline{Z}_i$.
+Since $\overline{Z}_1, \dots, \overline{Z}_n$ are i.i.d., the MGF $\phi(\cdot)$ of $\sum_{i = 1}^n \overline{Z}_i$ satisfies

 Therefore, condition (L) of \thmref{thm:lattice} is satisfied.
 Applying \thmref{thm:lattice} to $\Prob{\sum_{i = 1}^n \overline{Z}_i \geq \underline{\gamma}}$, we have

 where